GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 - **`gzip` - Compress or uncompress FILEs**
   - Often used as part of tar, but still helpful to know as a separate command
-  - The help text is relatively small, but there are many useful options
+  - The manual is relatively short, but there are many useful options
     - Note `-k` for keep, as gzip will compress them remove the original
 - **`gunzip` - Uncompress FILEs**
   - Very similar options to `gzip`